Why Does My Cat Sleep Outside My Bedroom Door? (Unlocking The Mystery)

 My cat knows my sleep patterns better than I do.

 He knows what time I usually wake up and go to bed.
-I don’t even need an alarm clock these days as he will definitely wake me up for his morning meal.
+I don’t even need an alarm clock these days as he will wake me up for his morning meal.

 Your Cat Is Feeling Stressed